oversett/oversett/README.md

 This is used primarily to teach web development to people who can't speak fluent English.
 See [webdev.artyom.me](https://webdev.artyom.me) for the details.

+## Discord

+**Do you want to request a new language, or help with the translation?
+Join the `#oversett` channel at https://discord.gg/6Jp9mNBNgC.**

+---

 ## File structure

 - `apps/translate` — CLI tool for translation, written in TypeScript